-Ereyitomi empowers more constituents with skill acquisition
+Ereyitomi empowers more Constituents with skill Acquisition

-The two days skill acquisition programme held at Oki Hall in Okere, Warri on Thursday, and Friday, March 18 was organized in conjunction with the Small And Medium Enterprises Development Agency of Nigeria SMEDAN, it attracted beneficiaries from across the three Warri LGAs as well as other well-meaning stakeholders that participated in the training.
+The two days skill acquisition programme held at Oki Hall in Okere, Warri, Thursday, and Friday was organized in conjunction with the Small And Medium Enterprises Development Agency of Nigeria SMEDAN, it attracted beneficiaries from across the three Warri LGAs as well as other well meaning stakeholders that participated in the training on tailoring/fashion & design, hairdressing, hair barbing among others.

 The Deputy Chairman House Committee on Niger Delta, Hon.
-Ereyitomi, while charging participants to become employers of labour with the items presented to them, urged them to consistently make their selves available so that others can tap from the knowledge gotten from the skill acquisition and empowerment delivered.
+Ereyitomi, while charging participants to become employers of labour with the items presented to them, urged them to consistently make themselves available so that others can tap from the knowledge gotten from the skill acquisition and empowerment delivered.

 Beneficiaries across Warri South, Warri North, and Warri South-West LGAs commended the Warri Federal Legislator, Chief Ereyitomi for always remembering his Warri federal constituents.